Nitrite: Oxidation and reduction

-The product of reduction reactions with nitrite ion are varied, depending on the reducing agent used and its strength.
-With sulfur dioxide, the products are NO and N_{2}O; with tin(II) (Sn^{2+}) the product is hyponitrous acid (H_{2}N_{2}O_{2}); reduction all the way to ammonia (NH_{3}) occurs with hydrogen sulfide.
-With the hydrazinium cation (N_{2}H_{5}^{+}) the product of nitrite reduction is hydrazoic acid (HN_{3}), an unstable and explosive compound:
+The products of reduction reactions with the nitrite ion vary depending on the reducing agent used and its strength.
+With sulfur dioxide, the products are NO and N2O; with tin(II) (Sn(2+)) the product is hyponitrous acid (H2N2O2); reduction all the way to ammonia (NH3) occurs with hydrogen sulfide.
+With the hydrazinium cation (N_{2}H_{5}^{+}) the product of nitrite reduction is hydrazoic acid (HN3), an unstable and explosive compound: